box-community/sample-audio-skills/voicebase-callcenter-audio-analysis/README.md

 Use the [VoiceBase API](https://developer.voicebase.com/) to automatically extract data insights from audio files and attach them to your files as metadata.

 [VoiceBase](https://www.voicebase.com/) is a speech analytics solutions that is geared towards call center audio file analysis.
-This Skill service is set up using AWS Lambda and accepts a dual-channel audio file (two speakers) and will use the [VoiceBase](https://www.voicebase.com/) audio analysis APIs to extract the following data segments:
+This Skill accepts a dual-channel audio file (two participants) and will use the [VoiceBase](https://www.voicebase.com/) audio analysis APIs to extract various data.

+![VoiceBase Custom Skill](./screenshots/skills_vb_full.png)

+This skill extracts the following data:

-  * *Transcript*: The transcript of the audio file with sensitive information (SSN, PCI) redacted.
+* [*Transcript*](./screenshots/skills_vb.png): The transcript of the audio file with sensitive information (SSN, PCI) redacted.
 * *Topics*: The topics of the call using a whitelist of available topics.
 * *Appointment Predictor*: Determination of whether an appointment was scheduled during the call or not.
 * *Call Metrics*: Percentage of caller / agent talk and overtalk.
 * *Sensitive Information*: Whether any sensitive information was detected in the audio, with its location.

-![VoiceBase Custom Skill](./screenshots/skills_vb_full.png)

-Note: Not visible in the above image, this skill also shows the redacted transcript, of which you can view a sample [here](./screenshots/skills_vb.png)

 ## Usage